How to File an LLC in North Carolina

 • You can leverage their regulatory knowledge to ensure your business stays compliant

 Swyft Filings offers a registered agent service your LLC can use for all formal correspondence with the North Carolina Secretary of State and other entities.
-The service starts at $199 per year, plus state fees.
+The service starts at $149/quarterly, plus state fees.

 Our team focuses on giving your company complete privacy and timely notifications on legal correspondence.
 Simultaneously, we filter out junk mail, promotional materials, and other non-essential paperwork sent to the registered office.